jlan84/sql-assignment/miniquiz.md

-1. Postgres
+## 1. Postgres

 What command do I use to connect to a Postgres database named `my_db`?
-How to print out what databases are in my Postgres instance and for each database, what is the command to print out a list of the tables?
+How do I print out what databases are in my Postgres instance?
+And for each database, what is the command to print out a list of the tables?

-2. SQL
+## 2. SQL

 Assume we have a table with the following schema: